 The Legend of Journey to the West

-In the early years of Tang Dynasty, there was a young monk named Xuanzang who detected a great number of discrepancies in the interpretations of Buddhist text between different Chinese Buddhist schools, so decided to clean up the confusion by obtaining the original scriptures.
+In the early years of the Tang Dynasty, there was a young monk named Xuanzang who detected a great number of discrepancies in the interpretations of Buddhist text between different Chinese Buddhist schools, so decided to clean up the confusion by obtaining the original scriptures.

-At the age of 27 and with no permission from the authority, Xuanzang left China through Jade Gate Pass (玉门关) in year 629.
+At the age of 27 and with no permission from the authority, Xuanzang left China through Jade Gate Pass (玉门关) in the year 629.
 He walked all the way westwards along the silk road, alone, without a horse and without any companion, and eventually arrived in the ancient kingdom of Magadha, where he spent 20 years studying at Nalanda temple and visiting great Buddhist masters of the time.

 His journey to the west has been viewed as a legend ever since.
 900 year later, Wu Cheng’en created a novel based on all related tales, real and mythical, about the monk’s journey to the west.